CreunaFI/dominant-color-async/readme.txt

 Please report issues and send pull requests on the [GitHub repo](https://github.com/CreunaFI/dominant-color-async).

 == Changelog ==

+= 2.1.0 =
+* Feature: Add functions for getting dominant color and transparency
+* Fix: Fix error when ImageMagick is installed but GD is not

 = 2.0.4 =
 * Fix: Update dependencies, again